enriquepablo/syntreenet/README.rst

 With syntreenet, the grammar for the facts (and thus for the conditions and consecuences) has to be plugged in.
-The tools to define grammars offered by the library are custom, so that they do not adhere to any standard or convention, and are fairly free.
+The tools to define grammars offered by the library are custom, in that they do not adhere to any standard or convention, and are fairly free.
 Basically any grammar whose productions (facts) can be represented as trees can be plugged in (but see the next paragraph for a clarification).
 These grammars are provided in the form